Austria Rail Passes and Train Tips

 All trains within Austria operated by the national railway (the ÖBB), as well as the following extras:

-- Eurail-brand passes also cover privately operated WestBahn trains.
+- Privately operated WestBahn trains.

 - Other bonuses are described in materials that come with the rail pass.